Coffeepots and Teapots Repairs

 It took great skill and three weeks to repair this teapot.
 I like to work on such difficult repairs very slowly as it can be very challenging to fix a lid that is stepped on.
 The damaged spout and dent on the side are more common repairs.

-It is impossible to tell that it was ever repaired.
+The restoration of this sterling silver teapot turned out so well that it is impossible to tell that it was ever repaired.